UPPS 04.04.11 - University Classification and Compensation

 An eligible employee who transfers from one state agency to another state agency after the first workday of the month is entitled to payment of full state longevity or hazardous duty pay for the month by the state agency employing the individual on the first workday of the month.

-Creditable State Service:
+Creditable State Service

 To determine the amount of creditable state service for longevity and hazardous duty pay, the university will count all prior employment with any other state of Texas agency or institution, including employment as a student worker.
 Length of service is determined by counting the actual days, months, and years of state employment.
 Independent school districts and junior or community colleges are not considered state employment.